About Harrison Park

 Football took a back seat for the rest of the day as we shopped, ate and drunk.
 The drinking was very enjoyable as we stumbled upon Den Engel, a pub with 53 different Belgian beers.
 The bar was run by a couple, according toTripadvisor

 , were the Northern equivalent of Basil and Sybil Fawlty.
 They didn’t disappoint, frowning when someone asked if they could sit at their table in the bar to have their drinks.
 It was Saturday night at 10pm and they were sitting their in cardigans and matching slippers reading the weekend supplements.
 How inconsiderate.
 We toyed up the prospect of a trip to a nightclub, but Google didn’t fill us with confidence with the following review on the Knowhere Guide

-for Leek.“Only go to these places (night clubs) if you want to take the piss out of the inbred locals; Don’t let them anger you – just laugh at how they think their nightlife is fantastic”
+“Only go to these places (night clubs) if you want to take the piss out of the inbred locals; Don’t let them anger you – just laugh at how they think their nightlife is fantastic”

 There was also the Winking Man, that apparently had the highest function room in England at 1,500 foot above sea level but it closed at 12 so it wasn’t worth the trip out of town.

 So we stayed in Den Engel and after a few De Koninks, some Tournay Noires, a smattering of Blanche de Bruxelles and topped off by a Franck Boon Kriek and Framboise we gingerly headed home, down a very steep hill which had a nice coating of ice.
 But we made it home and CMF was so chuffed with a “lovely day” so far that she said we could do whatever I wanted.
 She was eyeing the big jacuzzi in the bathroom.
 I was eyeing the FIFA11.